aarushiarya/minio-idp/README.md

 Client credentials grant in wso2 don't support refresh token.
 If access_token expires, make request to wso2 to get new access_token and get new temporary credentials from minio.

-#### 3. Client request for temporary credentials by making AssumeRoleWithClientGrant request to Minio with the access_token.
+#### 3. Client request for temporary credentials by making POST request to Minio with the access_token.

 #### 4. Minio verify access_token by making a POST request to OAuth Introspection Endpoint using username and password.